What Challenges Might We Experience Once a Child Joins

 We previously discussed the attachment styles of children .
 However, every person - including yourself - has had some experience of attachment, or the lack thereof, in their childhood history.
 Your relationship with your own caregivers may give invaluable insight into your reactions to your child’s behaviours.
 Adoption therapist Karen Buckwalter gives this example: “I often have parents that … say things like ‘well, we are not allowed to be angry at my house,’ that means that person is completely unprepared for the level of anger some of these children may be expressing” (Qualls, Corkum, & Buckwalter, 2019).
 If your parents even now are judging your parenting, or express values and beliefs about parenting that contradict to what you have committed to through your adoption preparation and training, this may cause additional stress or confusion.

 It’s important to understand why certain behaviours from your child may cause you to feel more frustrated or anxious than others.
-Being attentive to your own emotional status will help you thoughtfully choose responses to behaviors that may be eliciting emotional reactions and will help you notice and repair any breaks in the relationship more quickly (Bryson, 2020).
+Being attentive to your own emotional status will help you thoughtfully choose responses to behaviours that may be eliciting emotional reactions and will help you notice and repair any breaks in the relationship more quickly (Bryson, 2020).
 These repairs in your relationship are essential for building resilience in your child.

 Spend time reflecting on the nature of your relationship with your caregivers in order to gain understanding of yourself.
 You may also want to take the Adverse Childhood Experience (ACE) Scale to find out your score and understand how this might have impacted you.

-Knowing your own attachment style and background may help you understand and shift your reactions, and to respond differently to your child’s behaviors, thus helping your child behave differently with you.
+Knowing your own attachment style and background may help you understand and shift your reactions, and to respond differently to your child’s behaviours, thus helping your child behave differently with you.
 It can also improve your own mental health!
 The book Parenting from the Inside Out can guide you in understanding how your childhood is impacting your parenting.
 You can also find out more about your attachment style here and work with a therapist so you can learn and grow alongside your adopted child.

 “Is my child grieving?
 What can I do about it?”

 Adopted and foster children often grieve the losses and transitions they are experiencing, and young children may not have the verbal ability to express what they are feeling.
 As adults it is important for us to pause and think about the abilities of our children, not only based on their chronological age, but also their developmental stage.
 Grief in children can look like sadness, rage, confusion, or relief, and it may be more likely to show itself in play or art rather than words.
-Grief can also be seen in regressive behaviors like thumbsucking, bedwetting, separation anxiety, aggression, or risk taking (Jackson, 2015).
+Grief can also be seen in regressive behaviours like thumb sucking, bedwetting, separation anxiety, aggression, or risk taking (Jackson, 2015).

-You can help your child by recognizing grief in these different behaviors, and creating space to communicate about the loss with words and through art or play.
+You can help your child by recognizing grief in these different behaviours, and creating space to communicate about the loss with words and through art or play.
 You could say, “You seem really sad right now.
 It is hard to miss people we love.
 What could we do to help that hurt in your heart feel better?”
 Many people believe that children cannot handle the truth, but they are feeling the loss regardless.
 Not speaking about the loss only leaves children to grieve alone (Jackson, 2015).

 You can find activities to help children process grief through The Dougy Center (National Center for Grieving Children & Families) and by working with a therapist.